h-coble/PyBudget/README.md

 This is my first personal project repository.
-After being introduced to Python in CS 417 - Topics in OOP, I wanted to be more comfortable with Python. when I could, I added to this repo over the break between classes.
+After being introduced to Python in CS 417 - Topics in OOP, I wanted to be more comfortable with Python.
+When I could, I added to this repo over the break between classes.

 The Plan:
 >Recreate a budget tracking application similar to EveryDollar by Ramsey Solutions for my own personal use.